 - Sourcing green packaging for meal components that is recyclable or compostable

 - Creating freezer packs that contain mostly water and no toxic fluids

 - Pre-labeling and pre-paying for shipping containers to be returned to the company for reuse

-- Optimizing supply chains to keep food fresher longer
+- Optimizing supply chains with packaging automation to keep food fresher longer

 - Cutting out the middle man when sourcing to reduce energy, water, and labor waste